 Before I joined gold my life was difficult.
 I was angry at the world because I’m HIV positive and I thought my life is over.
 I was even afraid to share about my HIV status.
 I couldn’t imagine my self being successful because of the things I’ve been through.

 Being part of gold helped me to start believing in myself.
 I have learned a lot and have discovered my strength.

 Now I’m doing great in my studies and next year I want to do science.

-I am motivated about the opportunities and information we get from the gold programme (i.e. sessions, Future Forward and gold grads) they really inspire us to live a positive life.
+I am motivated about the opportunities and information we get from the gold programme (i.e. Skills Training Sessions, Future Forward and gold grads) they really inspire us to live a positive life.

 I am a changed person

 I’m 16 years old.
 I have always told myself that positive thinking is not about expecting the best to happen it’s about accepting whatever happens it’s for the best.
 As a teenager I have always taken wrong decisions.
 For me the world is all about having fun.
 I have had many girlfriends and have been disrespectful of others.
 Then I joined gold-youth and the sessions have helped me to change.
 I am a changed person.